Welcome to Buttercross Health Centre and the Ilchester Surgery website

 *Please note however that a written account of the call may still be placed on the patients record

-If you are having problems logging in please contact patient support.
+If you are having problems logging in to patient access to order prescriptions please contact patient support.

 You can also order your repeat prescriptions using firstname.lastname@example.org